psgrover2010/parry-blog/_posts/2019-01-13-golden-temple-in-amritsar---sri-harmandir-sahib-a-city-which-never-sleeps.md

 ##### Heritage Walk

-The bustling streets surrounding the temple are a delight to walk through. &nbsp;Not only you get to learn about this city’s fascinating history, you also get to experience its sights and sounds.
+The bustling streets surrounding the temple are a delight to walk through.
+Not only you get to learn about this city’s fascinating history, you also get to experience its sights and sounds.
 As the sun sets, the entire place is bathed in beautiful yellow lights.
 You are in awe of its beauty and feel mesmerized.

 ![](/uploads/dsc-0108-1.jpeg)